-By referral from a USC Student Health clinician or counselor, a Registered Dietitian Nutritionist (RDN) at USC Student Health can help you develop an individualized plan and address challenges you may have with finding your personal healthy eating style.
+By referral from a USC Student Health clinician or counselor, a Registered Dietitian Nutritionist (RDN) can help students develop an individualized plan and address challenges they may have with finding their personal healthy eating style.

-The Trojan Food Pantry provides access to food for USC students experiencing a food emergency or food insecurity.
-The Trojan Food Pantry is for any currently enrolled USC student who does not have a dining hall meal plan or whose plan’s swipes have been fully used.
+The Trojan Food Pantry provides access to food for any USC student experiencing a food emergency or food insecurity.

 Substance Abuse & Addiction

-If you are struggling with substance abuse, please schedule an appointment at Student Health, Counseling and Mental Health Services, or with an advisor from Campus Support & Intervention (CSI).
-If you are concerned about alcohol and/or drug use issues with a fellow Trojan, you may submit a TC4T request to help connect them with resources they may need.
+Students struggling with substance abuse can schedule an appointment with Student Health, Counseling and Mental Health Services, or contact an advisor from Campus Support & Intervention (CSI) for additional guidance and resources.
+Students who are concerned about a fellow Trojan’s alcohol and/or drug use issues may submit a TC4T request to help connect their peer with resources they may need.

 The Haven is a non-USC organization with a location on campus dedicated to helping students who struggle with substance use and addiction.
-The Haven offers screenings and interviews to assist you with examining your alcohol and/or drug use, in addition to other programs and resources.
+The Haven offers screenings and interviews to assist students with examining their alcohol and/or drug use, in addition to other programs and resources.

-If you or someone you know needs immediate assistance please call the Department of Public Safety (DPS) emergency number or dial 911.
+For immediate crisis assistance, call the Department of Public Safety (DPS) emergency number or dial 911.

 For medical, counseling or sexual assault survivor assistance, call Student Health at (213) 740-9355.
-If calling after hours, follow the recorded instructions and you will be connected with an on-call provider.
+If calling after hours, follow the recorded instructions to be connected with an on-call provider.

 For all other crises, contact Campus Support & Intervention (CSI)